SeniorMars/seniormars.com/content/posts/puss_thelastwish.md

 I know that there are 'pure-hearted souls', the person who needs to change is me.

 Overall, I'm convinced that Puss and Boots is more or less a metaphor for mental issues.
-In that sense, it's a good movie to fit adult-centric issues into a family friend movie.
+In that sense, it's a good movie to fit adult-eccentric issues into a family friend movie.
 Truly a 9.5/10.